code-philia/time-travelling-visualizer/README.md

 Note that, if you are using VPN or other proxy, please specify `--proxy` parameter to install the packages.

+4. vector database environment configuration

+For windows developers, Windows with WSL 2 enabled and Docker Desktop are needed.

+For installing Linux on Windows with WSL, use the guidelines provided at [Microsofts's official WSL installation page](https://learn.microsoft.com/en-us/windows/wsl/install)

+For setting up WSL 2 with Docker Desktop, see [WSL](https://docs.docker.com/desktop/wsl/).

 ## Training Process Dataset (the training process of a model)